CircuitSutra/whisper/README.md

 * time_offset: offset to time-compare region within the ACLINT area).
 * software_interrupt_on_reset: when set to true, write to software interrupt of core 0 on reset.
 * deliver_interrupts: when set to true, deliver ACLNT interrupts.
-This supports the test-bench which may decode to deliver ACLINT interrupts by poking the MIP CSR, in which case deliver_interrupts should be set to false.
+This supports the test-bench which may decide to deliver ACLINT interrupts by poking the MIP CSR, in which case deliver_interrupts should be set to false.
-* adjust_time: value to artifically add to a time_compare register of the ACLINT whenever such register is written by a store instruction, this is used to reduce the frequency of timer interrupts and is relevant for booting a Linux image (Whisper uses the instruction count to fake a timer value and that is too fast for Linux which expect a much lower
+* adjust_time: value to artificially add to a time_compare register of the ACLINT whenever such register is written by a store instruction, this is used to reduce the frequency of timer interrupts and is relevant for booting a Linux image (Whisper uses the instruction count to fake a timer value and that is too fast for Linux which expect a much lower